Rent can be increased by a landlord if the correct notice period is followed and certain conditions are met. Rent can also be reduced.

 - ask the tenant to let them extend the notice time so it is correct, or

-- apply to the Tenancy Tribunal to extend the notice, if the tenant won't allow the landlord to extend it.
+- apply to the Tenancy Tribunal to extend the notice if the tenant will not allow the landlord to extend it.

 Landlords decide how much to increase the rent

-The law doesn’t limit how much landlords can increase rent by.
-It does say how it must be done, and what the tenant can do if they don’t agree with the new rent amount.
+The law does not limit how much landlords can increase rent by.
+It does say how it must be done, and what the tenant can do if they do not agree with the new rent amount.

 Rent increases can be agreed in some circumstances

-- Substantially improved the property, which increases its value and benefits the tenant (not being general or necessary repairs).
-For example, adding a garage to the property that the tenants want for storage and off-street parking.
+- improved the property, which increases the value and benefits for the tenant.
+For example, adding a garage the tenants can use for storage and off-street parking

-- Improved facilities or services for the tenant (not being general or necessary repairs).
+- improved facilities or services for the tenant.
 For example, an apartment building has a new pool facility available for tenant use.
+General or necessary repairs are not considered improvements

 A landlord may apply to the Tenancy Tribunal to increase the rent if:

-- the tenant doesn’t agree to increase the rent (and the landlord has improved the property (not being general or necessary repairs) or changed the tenancy agreement to benefit the tenant).
+- the tenant does not agree to increase the rent (and the landlord has improved the property other than general or necessary repairs or changed the tenancy agreement to benefit the tenant).

 - the landlord has had unforeseen expenses since the rent was last increased.

-If the Tenancy Tribunal increases the rent for these reasons, this doesn’t change the normal date the rent is reviewed or increased.
+If the Tenancy Tribunal increases the rent for these reasons, this does not change the normal date the rent is reviewed or increased.

 Landlords and tenants should keep in contact and discuss any possible changes to the rent.